MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Teams/teams-live-events/plan-for-teams-live-events.md

 - **Para organizar:** Uma licença E1, E3, ou E5 da Microsoft ou do Office 365 Enterprise, **[ou]** uma licença A3 ou A5 da Microsoft ou do Office 365 Education.
 - **To produce or present:** A Microsoft or Office 365 Enterprise E1, E3 or E5 license, **[or]** a Microsoft or Office 365 Education A1, A3 or A5 license.
 The exception to this requirement is guest users can present without a license if the other criteria for [guest users](plan-for-teams-live-events.md#guest-to-present) is met.
 - Uma licença do Microsoft Teams - esta licença está incluída nas licenças listadas no primeiro e segundo itens.
 - Uma licença do Microsoft Stream-será necessária se você estiver planejando compartilhar o conteúdo para um aplicativo ou dispositivo externo; Confira [licenciamento do Microsoft Stream](/stream/license-overview).
-Uma licença do Stream não será necessária se você estiver usando os serviços mais recentes do Codificador do Teams para produzir o evento.
+Uma licença stream não será necessária se você estiver usando os serviços mais recentes do Teams Encoder para produzir o evento.

   Users won't need a Microsoft Stream license assigned if you want users to only record and download the recordings.
 This will mean that the recordings aren't stored in Microsoft Stream but are instead stored in Azure Media Services (AMS) with a 180-day limit before it's deleted.
 It's not something at this point that an admin can control or manage to include the ability to delete it.